mangopy/tool-retrieval-benchmark/README.md

 }
 ```

-> We release part of our benchmark.
-The full evaluation dataset will be released after the review processing.
+> The full evaluation dataset has been released.
 See the following `Resource` part for details.

 ## Python Environment
 ```shell